tangsiwei0831/portofolio/_Restaurants/2022-07-11-Restaurants-01.md

 [Mother](https://motherdrinks.co/): 4.9/5.
 Good price, good drink, always worth to go, top recommendation is their fries!

 [Muay Thai Bar & Restaurant](https://www.yelp.ca/biz/muay-thai-restaurant-and-bar-toronto): 4.8/5.
 Good price and food, delicious meal, drink is also great, service excellent!

+[Myungdong Noodle Shabu Shabu](https://www.mdkalguksu.com/): 4.4/5.
+Pan fried dumplings is good, ok Korea food, can try if you walk pass by, it is interesting that it locates in Indian town.

 [粘一筷子](https://info.yorkbbs.ca/detail/sichuan/a137d8ad-78c3-4975-a5a1-35e58dfb3c63): 4.8/5.
 Spicy SiChuan food, large quantity, can only walk in, so need to wait.